Request an Appointment

 Laser therapy is not just for fungal nails.
 A different form of laser therapy can be used to treat pain and aid in recovery.

 Multiwave Locked System (MLS) laser therapy works by stimulating the body’s own natural abilities using light energy.
-It is often recommended for soft tissue injuries and pain, such as Achilles tendinitis and heel pain associated with plantar fasciitis.
+It is often recommended for soft tissue injuries and pain, such as Achilles tendinitis and plantar fasciitis.

 By stimulating an area of pain, MLS laser therapy can: